Deformations of Lagrangian subvarieties of holomorphic symplectic manifolds: Notations and conventions

+We work over the field $k=\C$ of complex numbers.
 The term \emph{algebraic variety} will stand for a separated reduced $k$-scheme of finite type.
 In particular, a variety may have several irreducible components.
 Similarly, a \emph{complex variety} will be a separated reduced complex space.
 If there is no danger of confusion, we will drop the adjectives \emph{algebraic }respectively \emph{complex}.
-For an Artin ring $R$ we do not distinguish between a quasi-coherent sheaf on $S=\Spec R$ and its $R$-module of global sections.
 A variety $Y$ of equidimension $n$ is called a \emph{normal crossing variety} if for every closed point $y\in Y$ there is an $r\in\N_0$ such that $\widehat{\sO}_{Y,y} \isom k[[ y_1,\ldots,y_{n+1}]]/(y_1\cdot\ldots\cdot y_r)$.
 It is called a \emph{simple normal crossing variety} if in addition every irreducible component is nonsingular.
-For a regular function or, more generally, a section $f$ of a coherent sheaf on a scheme $X$, we denote by $V(f)$ subscheme defined by the vanishing of $f$.